Choose Australia’s top-ranked electrical engineering degree to power your career.

 - the creation of innovative health solutions in a variety of multidisciplinary settings.

 Electrical engineering graduates wishing to specialise in telecommunications will develop advanced design and analytical skills, as well as a broad understanding of telecommunications networks.
 You will learn from leading industry professionals and influencers in telecommunications in Australia and from around the world.

 As a telecommunications engineer you will design and develop emerging communications technology, digital communications and signal processing, wireless systems and telecommunications hardware and software.

-Master of Engineering (Electrical) graduate David Mah is an entrepreneur who credits the Melbourne Accelerator Program (MAP) and his university studies for opening up a world of business ideas.
+Master of Engineering (Electrical) graduate and entrepreneur David Mah credits the Melbourne Accelerator Program (MAP) and his experience at MSE for opening up a world of business ideas.